Hartvi/ipalm-database/README.md

 Advanced things:
 - Differentiate between physical objects
   - compare images from the png; this could serve as something akin to the instance id

+### 10/14
+- added quantities to measurements/entries/sensor outputs
+- todo: frontend for the benchmark
+- todo: add quantities to existing objects on startup

 ### 07/28
 - done object instance updating/unifying (CANNOT SPLIT FUSED OBJECTS) in the item view